 Darling, it’s OK.
 Bride Brain is nothing to be ashamed of … unless you let it get the best of you.
-And please, for the sake of your friends, family and your hubz-to-be, don’t let it do that.
+And please, for the sake of your friends, family and your spouse-to-be, don’t let it do that.
 Otherwise you’ll have a lot of grovelling to do.

 How do you know you’re getting conquered by Bride Brain?
 Well …

 – Instead of wearing rose-colored glasses, you’ve started rocking Wedding Color-Scheme Glasses.
 Everything you see is suddenly twisted into wedding context.
 Would that rad vintage beer sign work with your Champagne fountain?
-Is that Creature from the Black Lagoon statue work with your centerpieces?
+Is that Creature from the Black Lagoon statue workable with your centerpieces?

 – You can’t have a conversation without bringing up your wedding … even with the customer service rep from your bank or the gas station attendant.

 – You find yourself more stressed over whether you have enough baby’s breath for your bouquet than the fact that your car’s radiator is about to fall out.

 – Your last 20 Facebook/Twitter posts are wedding related.

 – You live on Pinterest and have pinned 7x more on your wedding board than any other of your boards.